cloudquery/cloudquery/plugins/destination/duckdb/README.md

 # CloudQuery DuckDB Destination Plugin

-This destination plugin let's you sync data from a CloudQuery source to an DuckDB database.
-This can be useful for local data exploration as no db/service is required.
+This destination plugin lets you sync data from a CloudQuery source to a DuckDB database.

 ## Links